Stanton, Yankees win 10th straight, cool off Braves 5-1

 Stanton made the Atlanta pitcher pay, lining a one-hop double off the wall in left to bring home both runners.

-The game was played in a playoff-like atmosphere, with a near-sellout crowd of 39,176 in Atlanta and plenty of Yankees fans to spice things up.
+The game was played in a playoff-like atmosphere, with a near-sellout crowd of 39,176 at Truist Park and plenty of “Let's Go Yankees!” chants to spice things up.

 It marked the first matchup between two teams this hot since Sept.
 7, 1901, when the Pittsburgh Pirates took a 10-game winning streak into their contest against the Philadelphia Phillies, who had won nine in a row.